Pulse-official/Robot-support/README.md

 Word is an application developed by Microsoft with the intention of making it easier to write documents.
 Some features of word include...
 ```

+# Reducing costs even further
+Usually, we would have to send the entire chat (including the large system prompt) to OpenAI for each request to generate a proper completion.\
+This means the cost would exponentially increase as the chat grows larger.\
+To stop this from happening, we can limit how many messages are sendt to the api by slicing off messages that are either older than a certain timestamp, or when the message count has gone past a threshold.\

+> Todo - Example